PowerShell/SqlServerDsc/README.md

 * Fixes in xSQLServerConfiguration
   - Added support for clustered SQL instances
   - BREAKING CHANGE: Updated parameters to align with other resources (SQLServer / SQLInstanceName)
+  - Updated code to utilize CIM rather than WMI
 * Created unit tests for xSQLServerConfiguration resource
 * Fixes in xSQLAOGroupJoin
   - Availability Group name now appears in the error message for a failed Availability Group join attempt.